 Vision Statement or Action Status Summary Feedback

-·
+· ·

-Objective: Increase the ease and safety of pec destrian crossing at key location ns along the City's borders.
+Objective: Increase the ease and safety of pedestrian crossing at key locations along the City's borders.

-Work with Woodward Avenue Association
+ork with Woodward Avenue Association

 and adjacent communities to improve

 pedestrian crossings as identified in the

 Complete Streets Chapter Ongoing Retain

-Objective: Maintain and improve existing road as within the City and along its borders to improve transportation
+Objective: Maintain and improve existing roads within the City and along its borders to improve transportation

 options for all users.
-1

 Ensure that street upgrades remain a key

-element of the City's Capital Improvement D
+element of the City's Capital Improvement 2 D

 Plan. ?
 Retain

 Work with adjacent communities and road

-•
+-

 agencies to plan road improvements as

 described in the Complete Streets Chapter.
-Ongelie Dot-i-
+Ona-!
+Dot-i-

 Incorporate improvements in the CIP.
 Ongoing Retain

 Implement bike routes as described in the

 Complete Streets Chapter.
-Incorporate Defeat
+Incorporate Definely

 improvements in the CIP.
 Accomplished Refresh

 Objective: Reconstruct uncurbed streets with rolled curbs.

 Evaluate replacing uncurbed streets as an

 element of the CIP Ongoing Retain

 Objective: Continue to promote slower vehicle e speeds on residential streets through traffic enforcement and

 traffic calming measures.

 Follow the recommendations in the

 Complete Streets Chapter.
 In Process/Ongoing Retain

 Objective: Discourage parking between the sign dewalk and the street

 Evaluate streets where parking between the

 sidewalk and the street is a problem; assess

 whether adequate on-street parking is

 available.
 Explore opportunities to improve

 right-of-way plantings that discourage

 parking.
 Not enforced Refresh

-Objective: Discourage and/or prohibit obtrusi ve, unsightly utility structures i in the right-of-way.
+Objective: Discourage and/or prohibit obtrusi ve, unsightly utility structures i n the right-of-way.

 Work with cable/internet providers to

 develop sensitive design standards for

 equipment cabinets in the street right-of-

 way Ongoing Retain

-OTHER A CTIONS/GOALS TO INCLUDE?
+OTHER AG CTIONS/GOALS TO INCLUDE?

 Ongoing solar ordinance debate needs to be p part of the Master Plan.

-- 5- 5

 MoGo Bike Share stations are an opportunity to better connect with other of centers of activity

-,

 Diversity Equity Inclusion Plan is very importa nt to this process - continue to aspire to be a place that is

-welcoming and for people to aspire to live her re
+welcoming and for people to aspire to live here

 Better gathering spots in parks.
 More inviting

-and the second second
+Consider any other leasting for a six and a six and a six a

-Consider any other locations for senior center r, resident apartments, City Ha II
+Consider any other locations for senior center, resident apartments, City Hall